-My book Huge Numbers will be published by Basic Books in April 2026, and will also be available as an e-book and audiobook.
+My book Huge Numbers is published by Basic Books (April 2026) and is also available as an e-book and audiobook.
 Below are the covers for the US and UK editions.
 A Korean edition, published by Book21 is also in preparation.

 Reviews